Gail R. Martin: Personal life and education

 Martin grew up in The Bronx, New York, the only child of a pharmacist and a schoolteacher.
-She graduated from James Monroe High School in 1960, and earned her A.B. in Zoology from the University of Wisconsin, Madison, WI in 1964.
+She graduated from James Monroe High School in 1960 and earned her A.B. in Zoology from the University of Wisconsin in 1964.
 She then enrolled as a graduate student in the Department of Molecular Biology, University of California, Berkeley (UCB).
 It was a tumultuous time, because the student protest known as the Free Speech Movement took place in that academic year (1964–65), and Martin along with her fellow graduate students spent many hours in political discussion and activity.
 Martin did her doctoral work in Harry Rubin's laboratory, where she pursued several projects aimed at elucidating the mechanisms that control the growth of fibroblasts in vitro.
 She completed her Ph.D. thesis in 1971.
 It was during that time that she married Steven Martin, a British scientist who had come to Berkeley to do postdoctoral work in the Rubin laboratory.